IBM/knative101/workshop/exercise-3/README.md

 	kubectl edit cm config-domain --namespace knative-serving
 	```

-3. Change instances of `example.com` to your ingress subdomain, which should look like: `bmv-knative.us-east.containers.appdomain.cloud`.
+3. Change all instances of `example.com` to your ingress subdomain, which should look something like: `bmv-knative.us-east.containers.appdomain.cloud`.
+There should be two instances of `example.com`, one under `data` and one under `annotations`.
 New Knative applications will now be assigned a route with this host, rather than `example.com`.

 ### Forward specific requests coming into IKS ingress to the Knative Ingress Gateway